5 Business Books That Changed My Real Estate Investing Life

 You know what they say about those who read?
+They lead.

 In one of my previous articles, “The 21 Best Real Estate Books for Investors,” I talked about all my favorite real estate books and the impact they have had on my life.
 However, I believe a great real estate investor should read just as many business books as real estate books—if not more.

 So I made a concentrated effort to read more business books to help me improve my investing and business life.

 The following are the five books that have made a big impact on my life.
 I think they could dramatically change yours, too.
 Please let me know in the comments below this post your thoughts on these books and any other book recommendations you think I should check out!
 I’m always looking for a new book.

 The 5 Business Books That Changed My Life

 1. Pitch Anything by Oren Klaff

 As I talk a lot about in my book The Book on Investing in Real Estate with No (and Low) Money Down, there are likely just too many opportunities and not enough money in your bank account.
 Therefore, as you progress in your investing business, you’ll need to rely more and more on other people’s money to grow your business.